The Bible says in Psalm 143:1-2, “Hear my

 probably the pit of hell.
 David is a believer, and yet he knows that his life

-vine daily, then we will not bear fruit.
-A believer can be just as bad as a
+the vine daily, then we will not bear fruit.
+A believer can be just as bad as an

-believer because we are still in the flesh.
-We confess our sins daily and seek
+unbeliever because we are still in the flesh.
+But when we confess our sins

 The Bible says in Psalm 143:8, “Cause